Today's Articles

 After nearly 50 years in the legal profession, he closed his office in Beverly Hills in 1987.
 He was a member of the National Bar Association, the American Bar Association, and the Kappa Alpha Psi fraternity.

 In 1997, Wright gave $2 million to the University of Southern California's Law Center to establish a scholarship in his name.
-Donating to his old school was partially inspired by the $50 scholarships that helped him through law school.
+The $50 scholarship that helped him through law school partially inspired his donation to his old school.

 Crispus Attucks Wright died on Dec.
 4, 2001, in Los Angeles.